Learn more about SIDES...

 If you have received a decision about your benefits from us, you will be able to file an appeal from that decision.
 An appeal is a process where someone at the VEC reviews the decision you received and then decides whether it is correct.

 You must file an appeal in order to get this review.
 If you do not file a timely appeal, the decision you have will control your right to benefits.

-Virginia’s seasonally adjusted unemployment rate continues below the national rate, which was unchanged again in August at 4.9 percent.
+Virginia’s seasonally adjusted unemployment rate continues below the national rate, which was up 0.1 percent in September to 5.0 percent.

 Research labor market, economic and demographic data and compare information over time between regions.